Delooping the functor calculus tower: Introduction

 \end{thm} As before for the basepoint in the loop spaces one takes $\TT_k\eta$ and $\eta$, respectively.
 This theorem follows from Main Theorem~\ref{th:delooping1} and also the fact that for any map of topological operads $O\to P$, with $P(1)\simeq *$, one has an equivalence of towers

 see~\cite{Ducoulombier17}.
 In the case of non-$\Sigma$ operads and $k=\infty$, this has been shown earlier by Dwyer and Hess~\cite{Dwyer12}.
 For $m=1$, Theorems~\ref{th:delooping1} and~\ref{th:delooping2} were proved earlier by Dwyer-Hess~\cite{Dwyer12} and the second author~\cite{Tourtchine10}.
-To be precise this was proved for the associative operad, which is equivalent to $\calB_1$.
+To be precise this was proved for the associative operad, which is equivalent to~$\calB_1$.
 Recently another proof appeared in~\cite{BataninDL17}.
 This result is sometimes referred as the {\it concrete} topological version of Deligne\rq{}s Hochschild cohomology conjecture.
 For Deligne\rq{}s conjecture, now theorem, and its topological version see~\cite{McClure04.2,McClure04,Voronov00} and references in within.
 Several years ago Dwyer and Hess announced that they proved~\eqref{eq:deloopingBm2} and~\eqref{eq:deloopingBm4}.
 Their approach used the fact that $\calB_m$ is a homotopy Boardmann-Vogt tensor product of $m$ copies of $\calB_1$~\cite{Fiedorowicz15}, which allowed them to peel off the $m$ deloppings one after another.
-We hope that they will fix last technical difficulties and their proof will finally appear.
-Our approach is more straighforward: we get delooping~\eqref{eq:deloopingBm1} in one step by taking explicit cofibrant replacements of the source objects which we replace to be the Fulton-MacPherson operad $\calF_m$ and its truncations instead of $\calB_m$.
+As we explain in the introduction, this delooping result has many applications and is centrally important for the manifold functor calculus.
+Having a different proof would be helpful in understanding this connection between algebra and geometry.
+Also their approach could be useful in describing the partial deloopings of the tower.
+We hope that they will fix technical difficulties and their proof will finally appear.
+In our approach we get deloopings~\eqref{eq:deloopingBm1} and~\eqref{eq:deloopingBm2} in one step by taking explicit cofibrant replacements of the source objects which we replace to be the Fulton-MacPherson operad $\calF_m$ and its truncations instead of $\calB_m$.
 An advantage of our approach is that we get delooping of all the stages of the tower and not only of their limits.
+Theorem~\ref{th:delooping2} produces an $(m+1)$-delooping of $T_\bullet\Embbar_\partial(D^m,D^n)$ and $T_\bullet\Embbar_\partial(D^m,D^n)^\Q$.
+In particular, one has